ujansengupta/CAWA_gpgpusim/README.md

 	  shader.cc
 	  gpu-sim.cc
-     	 *Just search "TW:" or "tw_" in those files you can find all the changes gCAWS/CAWS: all the newly defined function are in CAWS.cc Also made changes to:
+     	 *Just search "TW:" or "tw_" in those files you can find all the changes gCAWS/CAWS: All the newly defined function are in CAWS.cc Also made changes to:
 	    shader.h
             shader.cc
          *Just search "US" or "CAWS" in those files you can find all the changes
-CACP: all the newly defined function are in CACP.cc
+CACP: All the newly defined function are in CACP.cc
       Also made changes to:
       	   shader.h
            shader.cc